 Hôtel Verhaegen – The perfect hotel if you’re looking for a romantic getaway.
 The hotel is situated in an 18th-century palace that is listed as a city monument.

-3. The Royal Greenhouses of Laeken
+3. Plan a visit to The Royal Greenhouses of Laeken

 Every year during spring the Royal Greenhouses of Laeken opens it’s doors to the public.
 It’s one of the best and most unique places to visit in Belgium.
 During this time most flowers are in full bloom and you get to witness what hundreds of gardeners work tirelessly on during an entire year.